Types of Degrees Health Professions Majors Are Getting

 |Hispanic or Latino||13,013|

-Americans aren’t the only ones with an interest in Health Professions.
+Students from other countries are interested in Health Professions, too.
 About 3.2% of those with this major are international students.

 How Much Do Health Professions Majors Make?